Shreya-Rawat/Customer-Churn-Prediction/README.md

 - Churn

 ### Steps taken in the Project:
+1. Data Import:
-1. Importing the datasets 'TelecomCustomerChurn1' and 'TelecomCustomerChurn2' in MYSQL server using MYSQL workbench.
+   Importing the datasets 'TelecomCustomerChurn1' and 'TelecomCustomerChurn2' in MYSQL server using MYSQL workbench.
    Then importing them into jupyter notebook and merging all datasets into one.
 2. Data Cleansing:
    - Dropping any missing and duplicate values